Latrell Schaumkel: Newtown

 Between 2019 and 2020, Schaumkel played for Newtown in the NSW Cup.

 Villeneuve

 Schaumkel made 11 appearances for the Leopards in the 2020/21 Elite 1 season, scoring 14 tries.

 Toulouse Olympique

 On 5 August 2020, Toulouse announced that Schaumkel had signed for the 2021 Betfred Championship season.
 Schaumkel played in 11 of Toulouse's 15 games, scoring 11 tries, including one in the Million Pound Game victory over Featherstone Rovers that saw TO promoted to Super League for 2022.

+Schaumkel played ten games for Toulouse Olympique in the 2022 Super League season as the club finished bottom of the table and were relegated back to the RFL Championship.

 International career

 Schaumkel made a try-scoring debut for Niue in the 26-16 2018 Emerging Nations World Championship win on 4 October 2018 against Malta.
 His second cap came three days later, when he scored in the 24-12 win against the Philippines.
 His third appearance was in the semi-final win over Greece and he was again selected for the final on 13 October which Niue lost 24-16 to Malta.